srichard3/hyel-spyder/readme.md

     - SKAction for onetimes
 - [x] Haptics
     - Note that some crasing occurs if abusing the haptic engine with very short interval
+- [x] Particles
+    - [x] On player
+    - [x] On other cars
+    - [x] On powerups
+    - [x] Ensure they adapt to game speed!
+It looks very weird if they don't
-- [ ] Particles
+    - [ ] Make sure they're above the overlay (not priority but would be really nice)
     - Should keep moving after death, since the universe's flow of time isn't halted by a meager car crash
-    - Ensure they adapt to game speed!
-It looks very weird if they don't
 - [x] Small tutorial type thing in the beginning
     - [ ] Add swipe indicator arrows
 - [x] Small explanations for the power ups
 - [ ] Game over animation
 - [ ] Polish everything
-- [ ] Black background for score text --do this next
+- [x] Black background for score text --do this next
     - Use the 4-dupe trick, it's fine...
 - [ ] Music (?)
-- [ ] Make sure rest of game is bug free (Yeah Sam...
-Sure...)
+- [ ] Make sure rest of game is bug free

 - Handle labels/particles by instantiating the nodes inside the configurer class